WING-NUS/SSID/lib/antlr/grammars/src/cpp/SSID_README.txt

 2. Unzip

-3. Deduce the instructions in compile.bat to produce CPP_grammar_Lexer.cpp
+3. Deduce the instructions in compile.bat to produce CPP_grammar_Lexer.cpp,
-   and CPP_grammar_Parser.cpp.
+   CPP_grammar_Parser.cpp and CPP_grammar_.tokens.
 Essentially, they are:

    a.
 Run: java -jar PATH_TO_ANTLR_JAR CPP_grammar_.g > build.txt 2>&1
       where PATH_TO_ANTLR_JAR should be SSID/lib/java/jar/antlr-3.4-complete.jar